Study Abroad Program Overview

 Setting Up Your Internship

-- Peking University will assist with securing and confirming your internship after arrival.
+- Peking University can also assist with securing and confirming an internship after arrival.

 - Be among the first to tell us about your internship abroad in China.